randomperson189/ZSBots/README.md

 # ZSBots
 These are Bots I'm making for the Garry's Mod Zombie Survival gamemode.
+They're still in development so expect bugs and unfinished features.
+If you find a bug, be sure to report it in the Issues section.

 If the bots aren't moving then type 'nav_generate' into the console.